Madron (also known as Mabon and the Autumn Equinox) is coming up which means it's almost autumn! This year it will be on Tuesday 22nd September.

 For Madron 2015 I baked a gingerbread cake using this recipe from Will Cook for Smiles: https://www.willcookforsmiles.com/gingerbread-cake/

 I used the Betty Crocker cream cheese icing again.
 I preferred the cake I made in 2015, but both of them were a bit "heavy", I think because of the treacle.
 The recipes use molasses but I tend to substitute treacle because it's easier to get hold of in the UK.
 Both treacle and molasses are similar though.
-The gingerbread cookie bars I'm going to make (see above) do require molasses, so I'll use treacle.
+The gingerbread cookie bars I'm going to make (see above) also require molasses, so I'll use treacle.

 The following year I made a ginger beer cake.
 That was my favourite out of the ginger cakes.
 You can find the recipe here: http://thecakedcrusader.blogspot.com/2013/12/ginger-beer-cake-and-movember.html